Idea-Maker-Agency/idea-procedure/doc/server-creation.md

 1. Fix the paths inside the files to match your installation.
 2. `cd /etc/systemd/system`
 3. `sudo ln -s /home/django/sites/<project>/src/deployment/systemctl/staging.service`
 4. `sudo ln -s /home/django/sites/<project>/src/deployment/systemctl/staging.socket`
 5. Tell systemctl to read those new files:
 `sudo systemctl daemon-reload`
 6. Tell systemctl to restart those processes if the server is rebooted.
 `sudo systemctl enable staging.socket`
 `sudo systemctl enable staging.socket`
 7. Tell systemctl to start the processes.
 `sudo systemctl start staging.socket`
 `sudo systemctl start staging.service`

-You can check /run to see if the .sock file is created You can also see if the gunicorn process is running `sudo systemctl status staging.service`
+You can check /run to see if the .sock file is created
+You can also see if the gunicorn process is running
+`sudo systemctl status staging.service`

+### Configure nginx
+1. go into the nginx config directory
+`cd /etc/nginx/sites-enabled`
+2. remove the default and then link to our config in the deployment directory `sudo ln -s /home/django/sites/<project>/src/deployment/nginx/nginx-stage.conf`
+3. Edit the file making sure all paths are correct.
+4. Test file
+`sudo nginx -t`
+5. restart nginx
+`sudo service nginx restart`

+You website should now be visible!